| Title: | Time Series Analysis and Computational Finance |

 type of test is consistent against arbitrary nonlinearity

 in mean.
-If type
+If type equals "F", then the F-statistic

 instead of the Chi-Squared statistic is used in analogy to the